 Chapoutier Cote Rotie Vineyards, Wines, Winemaking

-Chapoutier produces two Cote Rotie wines from 5 hectares of vines.
+Chapoutier produces 4 Cote Rotie wines from 5 hectares of vines.
 An entry level wine, Becasses and the more expensive La Mordoree.
 Becasses comes from purchased fruit and is usually produced from a blend of 97% Syrah with the remainder being the white grape variety, Viognier.
 Those were the initial Cote Rote offerings from Chapoutier.

 Michel Chapoutier uses only biodynamic farming techniques for all his properties.
 The practice of bio-dynamic farming techniques began in 1991.
 The berries are completely destemmed and fermented in open top fermenters.
 La Mordoree is a small production wine.
 On average, only 500 cases are produced each year.
 The first vintage for this special wine was 1990.

 Chapoutier La Mordoree is a rich, vibrant, wine displaying purity of fruit, silky textures, expansive aromatics and offers the ability to age and develop for 20-30 years.
 However, in many vintages, the wine retains too much oak influences for many tasters.
-In 2014, Michel Chapoutier was named The Wine Personality of the Year the two most important wine critics from France, Michel Bettane and Thierry Desseauve.
+In 2014, Michel Chapoutier was named The Wine Personality of the Year the two most important, French wine critics, Michel Bettane and Thierry Desseauve.

-Serving and Decanting Chapoutier Cote Rotie with Wine, Food, Pairing Tips
+Serving Chapoutier Cote Rotie with Wine, Food, Pairing Tips

-Condrieu, the white wine of Chapoutier Cote Rotie is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.
+Condrieu, the white wine of Chapoutier is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.

 M. Chapoutier Wine Tasting Notes